DAL-INWK/Design_Fall_2022/README.md

    $ git commit -m "add config files for group g99"
    $ git push --set-upstream origin lab1_g99
    ```
-   Note: the last step may require a username/password
+   Note: the last step requires a username/password
 5. Check if your configuration files have passed the checks:
    - Go the github [repository](https://github.com/martimy/Design_Fall_2022)
    - click on 'barnches'